Louise Porton

 Louise Porton (born 1996) is a British double murderer who came to public attention in 2019 when she was convicted of murdering her two children as they "got in the way" of her sex life.
-Between 2 January and 1 February 2018, she repeatedly attacked and then killed her two daughters, who were aged three and 17 months respectively.
-Suspicion soon fell on her when she was noted to show little concern at the unexplained deaths of her two children only 18 days apart, and a police investigation found that she had made a number of incriminating internet searches at the time attempting to find out how to successfully murder her children and cover up her crimes.
-At trial, she was convicted by unanimous jury decision and sentenced to a minimum of 32 years imprisonment.
+Between 2 January and 1 February 2018, she repeatedly attacked and then killed her two daughters, one aged three years and the other aged 17 months.
+Suspicions soon fell on her when she was noted to show little concern at the unexplained deaths of her two children only 18 days apart, and a police investigation found that she had made a number of incriminating Internet searches at the time attempting to find out how to successfully murder her children and cover up her crimes.
+At trial, she was convicted by unanimous jury decision and sentenced to a minimum of 32 years' imprisonment.
 She is imprisoned at HM Prison Foston Hall.

 Background

 At the time of the murders, 22-year-old Porton and her children, 3-year-old Lexi and 17-month-old Scarlett, lived in Beechwood Court in Rugby, Warwickshire.
-Between August 2016 and November 2017, they lived at an address in Willenhall, near Walsall, where the landlady spent "more and more time" caring for the children as Porton socialised instead of looking after them.
+Between August 2016 and November 2017, they lived at an address in Willenhall near Walsall, where the landlady spent "more and more time" caring for the children as Porton socialised instead of looking after them.
 The landlady later testified that Porton would do "whatever she could not to have them with her".
 Porton claimed to be a model and spent a large amount of time on dating apps and offering men sexual services for money.
 The children's father did not have contact with them and had never met Scarlett.
 Porton would later admit she found that parenting was "not one of the easiest things to do".